mimminou/oasa3/README.md

 - 1 : Import the required stuff.
 ```
-from oasa3.cairo_out import cairo_out
+from oasa.cairo_out import cairo_out
-from oasa3.molfile import file_to_mol   # For MOL / SDF files only, import other modules for other file formats
+from oasa.molfile import file_to_mol   # For MOL / SDF files only, import other modules for other file formats
-from oasa3.coords_generator import coords_generator
+from oasa.coords_generator import coords_generator
 ```

 - 2 : Open the file you want to depict